danrneal/show-me-the-data-structures/union_and_intersection_analysis.md

 ## Design Choices

-I added a method called contains to the linked list class so that I would be able to not add duplicates to the final sets.
+I used a set to store what values were already contained in the linked list so that I could avoid adding duplicates to the final sets.

 ## Time Complexity

-The contains method will look up the value in a dict that stores each element so the lookup will have time complexity of O(n).
+The set containing the values currently in the linked list will look up the value in a set so the lookup will have time complexity of O(n).

 Finding the union and intersection will go through each linked list once which will be O(n+m)) for both functions.